Chili Almond Dressing

 The salad bar is one of my favorite parts of Whole Foods.
 No shame there!

 I love getting inspiration for new recipes to post here on EBF from different restaurants and grocery stores… and Whole Foods is the perfect spot for this!
-The Garlic Tahini Dressing from Whole Foods will always have my heart, but I recently discovered the Chili Almond Dressing and it’s quickly becoming a new favorite.
+The garlicky kale salad with the garlic tahini dressing will always have my heart, but I recently discovered the chili almond dressing and it’s quickly becoming a new favorite.
 Whole Foods carries it in their salad bar, made by Cindy’s Kitchen, but you can’t buy it on it’s own!
 So obviously I had to recreate it at home.

 A note on the spice: I used sambal oelek for spice which is essentially sriracha without the sugar, but you can also use 1 small chili pepper.
 If you aren’t a big spice fan you can actually leave out the sambal oelek or chili pepper for a creamy almond dressing that’s mild but just as tasty.